Keeper-Security/Commander/README.md

 * ```this-device``` specific settings for the current device

     Available sub-commands:

     - ```rename``` - To rename the device.
 Device name should be no longer than 150 utf8 characters.

         Example: `this-device rename work-computer`
     - `register` - register a data key for the device.
 Needed for the persistent login to work.

         Example: `this-device register`
     - `persistent_login` - If enabled, the client can resume a logged in session or do cross client login.
         If disabled, the client cannot resume a session.
 Available options: `on`, `off`

         Example: `this-device persistent_login on`
-    - `ip_auto_approve` - If enabled, the device is not automatically approved based on the device’s IP address.
+    - `ip_auto_approve` - If enabled, the device is automatically approved based on a previously used ip address for the user or enterprise.
-        If disabled, the device will be auto approved based on a previously used ip address for the user or enterprise.
+        If disabled, the device will not be automatically approved.
+        By default ip_auto_approve is ON.
         Available options: `yes`, `no`

         Example: `this-device ip_auto_approve yes`

         _Note: this does NOT affect cloud SSO devices._

     - `timeout` - If the session is idle for more than the set value then user will be logged out, ei session token will expire.
 Default value for commander is 2 days.
         This value is device specific, the backend will track this based on the device_id in the session token.
+        Value is in minutes, 0 = disabled, max value = 525600 (365 days)

 * ```audit-log``` Export audit and event logs to SIEM - [See Details](#event-logging-to-siem)
     - ```--target=splunk``` Export events to Splunk HTTP Event Collector